ntalbott/relix/README.md

 ## Installation

-If you're using bundler, add redix to your Gemfile:
+If you're using bundler, add Relix to your Gemfile:

-    gem 'redix'
+    gem 'relix'

 Otherwise gem install:

-    $ gem install redix
+    $ gem install relix

 ## Usage

-To index something in a model, include the Redix module, declare the primary key (required), and declare any additional indexes you want:
+To index something in a model, include the Relix module, declare the primary key (required), and declare any additional indexes you want:

     class Transaction
-      include Redix
+      include Relix

       attr_accessor :key, :account_key, :created_at

-      redix do
+      relix do
         primary_key :key
         multi :account_key, order: :created_at
         unique :by_created_at, on: :key, order: :created_at